Cryogenic Materials Repository: A Public Resource and New Measurements for Cryogenic Research Applications: Thermal Conductivity Testing

 where $I$ is the average current of each frame, and $R_h$ is sample heater resistance.
 The standard deviation of the mean of the current is consistently subdominant to the manufacturer-defined systematic uncertainty of $\pm(0.05\% + 0.01 \text{ mA})$.

-The temperature of each thermometer is determined by identifying the steady-state value from the TOD in each frame.
-The temperature is considered at steady-state once five consecutive measurements are within the noise level of the thermometers ($\sim 0.1$ mK).
+The temperature of each thermometer is the steady-state value from the TOD in each frame, determined once five consecutive measurements are within the noise level of the thermometers (${\sim} 0.1$ mK).
 The change in temperature throughout the window must also remain within this threshold.
 The five-measurement window is evaluated at the end of the frame and expanded until these conditions are no longer met.
 The steady-state temperature and uncertainty are taken from the mean and standard deviation of the mean for all measurements in the final window.

 In the event the thermometer does not reach steady-state by the end of a frame, the temperature data is fit using the following asymptotic regression function:

 where $A$ is the asymptotic steady-state temperature value of the TOD.
 The uncertainty of this measurement is found from the covariance matrix of the asymptotic fit.